OGMyst/milestone-Project-three/README.md

 were still displaying even though the date in the cell of the poster was not.
 This was fixed by giving the image a z-index = 1.

+#### **Iphone and Ipad Display**

+On Iphones and Ipads the bacgkround attachment fixed property does not seem to take effect.
+The screen size is well within the limit of the media query and on android phones the image adjusts as intended.
+This means that there is a white background for part of the page.
+I was unable to fix this bug as it seems to be an issue with iphone and ipad, on macbook the image displays as intended across different browsers and I couldn't work out what the issue was.

 ## Deployment